SAP business benefit

 With today’s globally competitive environment, focusing on cost-based metrics alone will not make you win in the market– unless that cost decrease is a game changer.
 Many of today’s modern companies are in the last few miles of business process improvement in system design, the last few miles of “better, faster, cheaper” ways of doing business.

-Except for some game-changing process (which is not likely), the last few miles of process improvement yield the smallest gains at the highest cost.
+Except for some game-changing process transformation (which is not likely), the last few miles of process improvement yield the smallest gains at the highest cost.
 All ROI and TCO methodologies use lagging indicators to measure success, which will not provide you with the forward business benefit you need to win in the marketplace.

 Dusty Old Trails – Why ERP Implementations Are Focused on Cost

 The herd mentality is alive and well with ERP implementation vendors, especially in terms of ROI and TCO.
-In the technology arena, which is known for innovation, cutting edge , and forward thinking, this herd mentality is silly.
+In the technology arena, which is known for innovation, cutting edge transformation, and forward thinking, this herd mentality is silly.
 Sure, these implementation vendors try to re-package their offerings and suggest a focus on ROI, but they only understand cost-based lagging indicators because they do not truly understand business.

 The Perfect Lagging Indicator of Cost Control